ElHakikAmina/monty/README.md

 # 0x19.
 C - Stacks, Queues - LIFO, FIFO
 **About:** In this project, we created a simple interpreter for Monty ByteCodes.
-The interpreter reads a bytecode file and executes the bytecode commands.
+The interpreter reads a bytecode file and executeV2s the bytecode commands.
 ### The Monty language
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.

 ### Monty byte code files
 Files containing Monty byte codes usually have the .m extension.
 Most of the industry uses this standard but it is not required by the specification of the language.
 There is not more than one instruction per line.
-There can be any number of spaces before or after the opcode and its argument: [examples](#Examples)
+There can be any number of spaces before or after the opcodeV2 and its argument: [examples](#Examples)

 ## Objectives:
 * To know what LIFO and FIFO mean